stevencarrau/decentralized_classification/README.md

 Code for decentralized classification toy example.

-To run:
+To show plots:
-Run grid_example.py using Python 3, need pygame and numpy.
+Run plotting_belief.py and modify for variable name in line 20.
+Need PyQt5

-Setting evil_switch to True makes agent 4 attempt to go to target 2 instead of its public target.
+To generate new worlds:

-There's 4 different config arrangments.
-Uncomment the one you want to use
+Run grid_example.py using Python 3, need numpy.